 Many serums will be marketed towards a specific skin type or concern – such as targeting fine lines or soothing irritation – which can help you to figure out quite easily which is a good one to use.
 There are also serums which aim to be multitaskers and address several concerns via one formula, which saves you needing to purchase multiple products – one of the best examples of this is Estee Lauder’s Advanced Night Repair Serum.
 Serums like this will usually contain a large number of ingredients blended together, like a cocktail.

-Other serums (such as those from The Ordinary and the By BEAUTY BAY SkinHit Serums) are ingredient-led and can sometimes be slightly more confusing to figure out since they only contain a few ingredients, however these are usually much more affordable since they have more simple formulas.
+Other serums (such as those from The Ordinary) are ingredient-led and can sometimes be slightly more confusing to figure out since they only contain a few ingredients, however these are usually much more affordable since they have more simple formulas.
 As a general rule, ingredients like hyaluronic acid and glycerin are great for dry and dehydrated skin, retinol and vitamin C are beneficial in an anti-aging routine or if you want to even skin tone and brighten skin, and salicylic acid and niacinamide are great for oily and acne-prone skin types.